pi-top/pt-web-vnc/README.rst

       stop: stop sharing the given display.
       url: print the novnc URL where the provided display is being served.
       clients: print the number of clients connected to a particular display.
     --display-id DISPLAY_ID: integer, id for the display to use/create.
+If the provided display ID doesn\'t exist, a new one will be created.
     --height SCREEN_HEIGHT: integer, height in pixels for the virtual display to create.
 Defaults to 1080.
     --width SCREEN_WIDTH: integer, width in pixels for the virtual display to create.
 Defaults to 1920.
     --depth SCREEN_DEPTH: integer, pixel depth for the virtual display to create.
 Defaults to 24.